 Design.
 Some power reactors have unique designs, configurations, and environmental considerations that could bias an inspection effort to specific areas of potential concern.
 For example, unique or challenging hydrological conditions at a site (such as diversion of the radiological effluent stream, excavation of contaminated soils from below a water table, or dredging of soils from outfalls or intakes) or shared systems between reactor units, may warrant an increased inspection effort.

 Plant Status.
 Plant status will vary between reactor units and depend, in part, on the status of decommissioning.
 For example, even if a power reactor is in long-term storage, the licensee could elect to change system(s) operation, configuration, or design to enhance performance, efficiency, or reduce costs.
-These plant status changes may subsequently change the NRC inspection effort listed in Appendix A, Section II. plans should also take into account the licensee's spent fuel storage location and transfer plans, criticality and decay heat removal considerations in the spent fuel pool, and planned facility and environmental changes.
+These plant status changes may subsequently change the NRC inspection effort listed in Appendix A, Section II.
+Inspection plans should also take into account the licensee's spent fuel storage location and transfer plans, criticality and decay heat removal considerations in the spent fuel pool, and planned facility and environmental changes.

 Licensee Performance, Management, and Decommissioning Scheduling.
 The scope and frequency of inspections specified in the site-specific inspection plan should also be based on licensee performance, staffing plans, effectiveness of management oversight and contractor control, and the timing and scheduling of significant decommissioning activities.
 Other elements, such as the loss of licensee technical expertise and nuclear experience, should factor into the development of a site-specific inspection plan.
 For example, a lack of detail or missing licensee radiological release records (see 10 CFR 50.75, “Reporting and recordkeeping for decommissioning planning”), a marked reduction in staff experience, technical expertise, or significant changes in the level of quality assurance oversight, or significant problems that originated during power operations may require additional NRC inspections.
 Similarly, the use of technologically advanced contamination removal methods, dismantlement techniques, or transportation packaging may require enhanced NRC oversight.